TomConlin/trouble_w_triples/README.md

 =========
 # All Matches

-For the diagrams I really just want "all matches between sources" irrespective of whether they are canonical/sloppy, triplet/doublet, exact/inexact or whatever.
+For the area proportional ellipse diagrams I really just want "all matches between sources" irrespective of whether they are canonical/sloppy, triplet/doublet, exact/inexact or whatever.

 We will classify BOLD's catalognum & sampleid then filter on IC then merge (only keep one copy where the overlap):